What to Consider Before You Hire in Field Service

 - Consider hiring a seasonal employee.
 While you still should offer them benefits and tools for the job, you will not be responsible for paying them a full-time salary.
 Instead, when business is at its busiest and your revenue is consistent, you can have the extra hand you need without worrying about the costs when things slow down.

 - Explore different types of software that can ease your workload.
 While you may have to pay subscription fees, technology does not require an annual salary or benefits.
-Research accounting programs, work order management software, and marketing platforms.
+Research accounting programs, job management software, and marketing platforms.

 All of these can streamline your operations and make your current staff so efficient, that you may not even need to hire additional employees!